karthiTox/deepnet.js/readme.md

 * ndarray:

-ndarray is used to do math operations over array currently this lib supports basic operation, matrix operation and manupuation but this operations are not tracked while computation.
+ndarray is used to do math operations over array, currently this pakage supports basic operation, matrix operation and array manupuation, ndarray is not tracked while computation. instead use ndvertex while using cgraph

 ```javascript
 const a = new ndarray(array, shape);